ThreeSixtyGiving/uk-grantmaking-data-cleaning/docs/writing_a_new_database_view.md

 If using the field outside of the django site then you can make a note of the name used for the view, which appears in the migration file.

+You also need to run the `python manage.py makemigrations` command to generate a dummy migration for the view.

 ## 3. Run the migration

 Run the normal `python manage.py migrate` command to add the view to the database.